 - Moodiness, irritability

 - Poor sleep

 What are some constructive ways to address this sensitive subject with your loved one?

-Alcohol is a sensitive subject.
+Engage a professional or a trusted friend.
 Consider asking your parent’s doctor or a respected friend to initially bring up the subject.
-Tell them the reasons for your concern: slurred speech, unexplained falls or bruises.
+Provide the reasons for your concern: slurred speech, unexplained falls or bruises.
 Be specific in your examples.
 Your parent will have less face to save with a trusted friend or professional than with their own child.

 Open the door.
 Let them know that you notice some things aren’t working well and that you care.
 Rather than preach, create an invitation: “I notice you’ve been falling” (or losing weight, or seeming kind of withdrawn).
 “Are you concerned?
 Want to talk?”
 If yes, great.
 If no, just make it clear you’re available any time.

 Casual help.
 Rediscovering meaning, purpose, and connection is one route to recovery.
 Separate from a conversation about alcohol, help your loved one explore ways to feel engaged with life, perhaps through involvement with others.
 Maybe you can go together to a social activity to make the first time easier.
 Or you might help remove barriers by providing transportation or covering costs.